 Electronic payment processes make some people nervous.
 They shouldn’t.

-But we live in an era of email accounts being hacked, online health records being leaked, and other digital concerns.
+But we live in an era when email accounts get hacked.
+People leak online health records.
+There are a lot of digital concerns.
 So, many business leaders find themselves nervous about switching to an electronic payment process for one reason or another.

 Here we present 5 myths about electronic payment processes.
 We will debunk these myths around the electronic payment process and illustrate what your company can gain by making the switch to an automated ePayment system.